-Plastic use has become common, and it has entered into the household use due to its lightweight, cheap, and easy to make properties.
+Plastic use has become common, and it has entered into household use due to its lightweight, cheap, and easy-to-make properties.
 Due to these qualities, plastic is being produced and used by everyone.
-If this trend of plastic continues, then the global plastic production will increase rapidly in the upcoming 10 to 15 years.
-In the present situation, we are unable to cope up with the amount of plastic waste generated.
+If this plastic trend continues, global plastic production will increase rapidly in the upcoming 10 to 15 years.
+In the present situation, we are unable to cope with the amount of plastic waste generated.
 So, we can’t imagine the situation in the upcoming years.

-We don’t realise how much plastic waste we generate in our day to day life and how it impacts our environment.
-It causes numerous problems to the environment.
-The plastic bag litters in the air and blocks the waterways and drainage system.
-The sewage gets clogged due to which mosquitoes, insects and pests multiply and make the place unhygienic.
-Due to this the transmission of vector-borne diseases like malaria increases.
-The plastic waste generated when disposed of in water bodies such as lakes, ponds, rivers, seas then they harm aquatic animals and plants.
-The plastic blocks the stomachs of hundreds of species and ingested by animals such as cows, dogs, turtles and dolphins who mistake them for food.
-The toxic chemicals which are used during the manufacture of plastic get transferred to animal tissue when they consume them and eventually enter the human food chain.
+We don’t realise how much plastic waste we generate in our day-to-day life and how it impacts our environment.
+It causes numerous problems for the environment.
+The plastic bag litters the air and blocks the waterways and drainage system.
+The sewage gets clogged, due to which mosquitoes, insects and pests multiply and make the place unhygienic.
+Due to this, the transmission of vector-borne diseases like malaria increases.
+The plastic waste generated when disposed of in water bodies such as lakes, ponds, rivers, and seas harms aquatic animals and plants.
+The plastic blocks the stomachs of hundreds of species and is ingested by animals such as cows, dogs, turtles and dolphins, who mistake them for food.
+The toxic chemicals which are used during the manufacture of plastic get transferred to animal tissue when they consume and eventually enter the human food chain.
 These chemicals damage the lungs, nervous system and reproductive organs.
-Most of the time, we prefer to burn the plastic waste as the convenient option of disposing of it.
-But, the plastic waste, when burned in the air, releases harmful gases which contributes to air pollution.
+Most of the time, we prefer to burn plastic waste as the convenient option of disposing of it.
+But, plastic waste, when burned in the air, releases harmful gases which contribute to air pollution.
 Thus, it’s crucial that we rethink the way plastic is manufactured, used and managed.

-We have all contributed to this problem, knowingly and unknowingly and we must work to reduce and eliminate plastic pollution.
-In India, the Government has decided to take plastic ban as a national level campaign to address the environmental hazards that are caused by the use of plastic.
+We have all contributed to this problem, knowingly and unknowingly and must work to reduce and eliminate plastic pollution.
+In India, the Government has decided to take the plastic ban as a national-level campaign to address the environmental hazards that are caused by the use of plastic.
 So, there is a need to actively contribute to the effort of banning the use of plastics.
-Ultimately, the tackling of this problem will require everyone’s support.
+Ultimately, tackling this problem will require everyone’s support.
 It will be possible only with the concerted efforts of the government, businesses, and individuals.

 Students must have found the “Should Plastic Be Banned Essay” useful for improving their essay writing skills.
-They can get the study material and latest update on CBSE/ICSE/State Board/Competitive Exams, at BYJU’S.
+They can get the study material and the latest updates on CBSE/ICSE/State Board/Competitive Exams at BYJU’S.